 |Phil Woodland||Division F|

-The secretary to the committee is Jo Donaghy, the IT Services Divisional administrator (firstname.lastname@example.org).
+The secretary to the committee is Diane Hazell, the ICS administrator (firstname.lastname@example.org).

 - Basic users – Serviced Rack Space £125 / month / half-rack (equivalent to £250/month/rack, and £3000/year/rack).